header-langage

 Read this article in 16 Minutes

-A new reality is taking shape: Privacy protection is a key driver of blockchain's mainstream adoption, and across cultural, institutional, and technological levels, the demand for privacy is rapidly growing.
+A new reality is taking shape: Privacy preservation is a key driver for blockchain going mainstream, and the need for privacy is rapidly growing across cultural, institutional, and technological dimensions.

-Original Article Author: Paul Veradittakit, Partner at Pantera Capital
+Original Author: Paul Veradittakit, Partner at Pantera Capital

-Since the birth of Bitcoin, the core concept of the blockchain industry has always been rooted in "transparency" — it is an open and tamper-proof ledger that anyone can view; its trust comes from "validation" rather than institutional reputation.
-It is this transparency that allows decentralized systems to function properly based on integrity and accountability mechanisms.
+Since the birth of Bitcoin, the core concept of the blockchain industry has always been rooted in "transparency" — an open and immutable ledger that anyone can view; its trust comes from "validation" rather than institutional reputation.
+It is this transparency that allows decentralized systems to function smoothly based on integrity and accountability mechanisms.

-However, as blockchain technology matures and its use cases continue to expand, relying solely on "transparency" is no longer sufficient.
-A new reality is taking shape: privacy protection is a key driver for blockchain to move towards mainstream adoption, and the demand for privacy is accelerating at the cultural, institutional, and technological levels.
+However, as blockchain technology has matured and its use cases have expanded, relying solely on "transparency" is no longer sufficient.
+A new reality is emerging: privacy protection is a key driver for blockchain going mainstream, and the demand for privacy is accelerating at the cultural, institutional, and technological levels.
 At Pantera Capital, we have believed in this view from the very beginning — as early as 2015, we invested in Zcash, one of the first projects to introduce privacy protection to an immutable ledger.

-Another notable investment target is StarkWare — the inventor of zk-STARKs zero-knowledge proof technology and the Validium solution, providing a "hybrid solution" for blockchain privacy protection and scalability.
-StarkWare's encryption technology also has post-quantum properties and focuses on blockchain application scenarios, especially with its latest introduction of the "S-Two Prover," further enhancing the technology's practicality.
+Another notable investment target is StarkWare — the inventor of zk-STARKs zero-knowledge proof technology and the Validium solution, providing a "hybrid solution" for blockchain privacy and scalability.
+StarkWare's encryption technology also exhibits quantum resistance and focuses on blockchain application scenarios, especially with its latest release of the "S-Two Prover," further enhancing the technology's practicality.

 Cultural Shift: From "Surveillance Fatigue" to "Digital Sovereignty"

 Globally, there has been a fundamental shift in people's perception of data.
-Years of mass surveillance, algorithmic tracking, and data breaches have made "privacy" one of the core cultural issues of the past decade.
+Years of mass surveillance, algorithm tracking, and data breaches have made "privacy" one of the central cultural issues of the past decade.
 Today, users are gradually realizing that not only information and transaction records but even metadata can reveal intimate details such as personal identity, wealth, location, and relationships.

-「Privacy Protection + User Ownership of Sensitive Data」 has become the new industry norm — this is also the direction favored by Pantera Capital, for which we have invested in projects like Zama, StarkWare, Transcrypts, and World.
-As public awareness of privacy continues to rise, the blockchain industry must face a fact: digital currencies need "confidentiality" rather than "full traceability."
-In such an environment, privacy is no longer a niche demand but a critical part of driving the development of "digital sovereignty."
+「Privacy Protection + User Ownership of Sensitive Data」 has become the new industry norm — a direction that Pantera Capital also sees as promising.
+For this reason, we have invested in projects such as Zama, StarkWare, Transcrypts, and World.
+As public awareness of privacy continues to rise, the blockchain industry must confront a fact: digital currency requires "confidentiality" rather than "full traceability."
+In this environment, privacy is no longer a niche demand but a key part of driving the development of "digital sovereignty."

 Institutional Shift: Transparency Without Privacy Cannot Support Scalable Applications